 Summary

 Neurobiological research in rodents has revealed that competing experiences of fear and extinction are stored as distinct memory traces in the brain.
 This divided organization is adaptive for mitigating overgeneralization of fear to related stimuli that are learned to be safe, while also maintaining threat associations for unsafe stimuli.
 The mechanisms involved in organizing these competing memories in the human brain remain unclear.
 Here, we used a hybrid form of Pavlovian conditioning with an episodic memory component to identify overlapping multivariate patterns of fMRI activity associated with the formation and retrieval of fear versus extinction.
 In healthy adults, distinct regions of the medial PFC and hippocampus showed selective reactivation of fear versus extinction memories based on the temporal context in which these memories were encoded.
-This dissociation was absent in participants with PTSD symptoms.
+This dissociation was absent in participants with posttraumatic stress disorder (PTSD) symptoms.
 The divided neural organization of fear and extinction may support flexible retrieval of context-appropriate emotional memories, while their disorganization may promote overgeneralization and increased fear relapse in affective disorders.

 INTRODUCTION

 Maintaining separate and competing memories of threat and safety is key to adaptive behavior.
-The inability to maintain memories of safety to overcome threat associations is characteristic of affective disorders such as posttraumatic stress disorder (PTSD) 1,2.
-Neurobiological research using Pavlovian conditioning as a model shows that neural ensembles within and between dissociable regions organize the encoding, storage, and retrieval of fear (threat) and extinction (safety) memory 3–6.
+The inability to maintain memories of safety to overcome threat associations characterizes affective disorders such as PTSD 1,2.
+Neurobiological research using Pavlovian conditioning shows neural ensembles within and between dissociable regions organize the encoding, storage, and retrieval of fear (threat) and extinction (safety) memory 3–6.
 This research confirms early theories—dating back to the time of Pavlov—that extinction is an active learning process that generates a secondary memory of safety for a particular stimulus that is stored in parallel to the memory of fear for that stimulus.
-In the rodent brain, these memory traces can be separated into discrete neural ensembles with distinct pathways between regions of the medial temporal lobe (MTL) and subdivisions of the medial prefrontal cortex (mPFC) 7–11.
-A similar neural organization has been identified in humans using functional magnetic resonance imaging (fMRI) 12–15, although the mechanisms by which fear and extinction memories are segregated into separate neural regions in the human brain remains unclear.
-Here, we use multivariate pattern analysis (MVPA) of fMRI data to isolate spatially distributed patterns of overlapping network activity unique to the encoding and retrieval of fear versus extinction memories.
+In the rodent brain, these memory traces are separated into discrete neural ensembles with distinct pathways between regions of the medial temporal lobe (MTL) and subdivisions of the medial prefrontal cortex (mPFC) 7–11.
+A similar neural organization has been identified in humans using functional magnetic resonance imaging (fMRI) 12–15, although the mechanisms by which fear and extinction memories are segregated into separate regions in the human brain remains unclear.
+Here, we use multivariate pattern analysis (MVPA) of fMRI data to isolate spatially distributed patterns of overlapping activity unique to the encoding and retrieval of fear versus extinction memories.
 We compare these neural signatures between healthy adults and individuals with PTSD symptoms, for which the ability to organize separable fear and extinction memories is presumably dysregulated 16–18.

-Identifying quantifiable memory traces in the brain can be challenging; memory representations are widely distributed within and across discrete brain regions, memories change over time, and not all experiences induce a persistent change in the brain.
-Fear conditioning is an ideal model to investigate the neural representations of memory, as it rapidly induces a stable and persistent associative memory with an objective behavioral correlate.
-One of the most important discoveries in the neuroscience of associative learning has been the localization of neural circuits that are selective for the formation and retrieval of fear versus extinction memories.
-In the MTL, sparse coding allows for fear and extinction to exist simultaneously in the same structures 19,20, while a more stark division exists in the mPFC.
-The prelimbic cortex, homologous to the human dorsal anterior cingulate cortex (dACC), is activated during learning and retrieval of fear associations 21–23, whereas the infralimbic cortex, homologous to the human ventromedial PFC (vmPFC), is a critical site of extinction memory formation and retrieval 24–26.
+Identifying quantifiable memory traces in the brain can be challenging; memories are widely distributed within and across discrete brain regions, memories change over time, and not all experiences induce a persistent neural change.
+Fear conditioning is an ideal model to investigate the neural representations of memory, as it rapidly induces stable and persistent associative memory with objective behavioral correlates.
+One of the most important discoveries in the neuroscience of associative learning was the localization of neural circuits selective for the formation and retrieval of fear versus extinction.
+In the MTL, sparse coding allows for fear and extinction to exist simultaneously in the same structures 19,20, with a more stark division in the mPFC.
+The prelimbic cortex (PL), homologous to the human dorsal anterior cingulate cortex (dACC), is activated during learning and retrieval of fear associations 21–23, whereas the infralimbic cortex (IL), homologous to the human ventromedial PFC (vmPFC), is a critical site of extinction memory formation and retrieval 24–26.
 These areas interact dynamically with the amygdala and hippocampus to either express or suppress conditioned fear 10,27.